 Heavy or prolonged menstrual periods, or menorrhagia, are the most common type of abnormal bleeding from the uterus.

 Periods vary widely from woman to woman.
 Some periods are punctual, some are unpredictable.
 On average, a woman gets her period every 21 to 35 days.
 A period usually lasts about three to five days.
 Irregular periods may require treatment.

 If your menstrual blood varies in color and consistency throughout your monthly period, it's very likely that it's perfectly normal.

 There’s a lot of buzz about this eco-friendly alternative to pads and tampons.
 But what is a menstrual cup?

-Toxic shock syndrome is a sudden, potentially fatal condition.
-It's caused by the release of poisonous substances from an overgrowth of bacteria called Staphylococcus aureus, or staph.
-Toxic shock syndrome affects menstruating women, especially those who use super-absorbent tampons.
+Toxic shock syndrome (TSS) is a sudden, potentially fatal condition caused by an overgrowth of bacteria called Staphylococcus aureus, or staph.
+TSS affects menstruating women, especially those who use super-absorbent tampons.